moremoban/moban/docs/level-14-custom-data-loader/README.rst

      - output: b.output
        configuration: override_custom.yaml

-`custom-data-loaders` is a directory where custom.py lives.
+`custom_data_loaders` is a directory where custom.py lives.
 The protocol is that the custom loader register itself to a file extension and return a data dictionary confirming mobanfile schema.
 On call, `moban` will provide an absolute file name for your loader to work on.